Foldable and Traversable

 The following map shows how all of these typeclasses are starting to come together to offer some real power:

 So what does the traverse function do?
-By way of example, remember our safe modulo function this we used to experiment with FunctorA type class in Haskell that represents types that can be mapped over.
+By way of example, remember our safe modulo function we used to experiment with FunctorA type class in Haskell that represents types that can be mapped over.
 Instances of Functor must define the fmap function, which applies a function to every element in a structure. :

 safeMod :: Integral a => a-> a-> Maybe a